Introduction of Adjusted EBITDA

 Example of Adjusted EBITDA (With Excel Template)

-Let’s take an example to understand the calculation of Adjusted EBITDA in a better manner.
+Let’s take an example to understand the calculation in a better manner.

 ABC LLC plans to acquire XYZ LLC; during the process of acquisition XYZ LLC provided their list of transactions that happened for the year ending December 2018 as below,